 On June 14, 2017, the Mopac Mobility Bridges were opened to the public.
+View a map of the project, including location and access points.
 This project was a joint federal, regional, City of Austin, and TxDOT partnership.
 The partnering agencies will host an official celebration and bridge dedication ceremony this summer.

 The project adds approximately two miles of bicycle and pedestrian lanes to the City's Urban Trail network.
 Improvements to this corridor were identified in the Austin Strategic Mobility Plan, the Bicycle Master Plan, and by the 2007 Mayor’s Street Smarts Task Force.

 The completed project features: